SoheylM/agentic-eng-design/README.md

 This repository implements the framework described in the manuscript
 **“Agentic Large Language Models for Conceptual Systems Engineering and Design”**.
-It provides a modular, multi-agent workflow that guides a collection of LLM “agents” through:
+It provides a modular, multi-agent workflow that guides a collection of LLM "agents" through:

 1. **Requirements gathering**
 2. **Planning**